On this page...

 CIS Vendor Application and Review

 The Department has adopted an annual application and review cycle for CIS vendors.
 The application window is open annually from August 1 to October 31.
 Applications are reviewed from November 1 through January 31.
 Approved CISs are added to the approval list and available for use in the next academic year.
+The application for 2023 is open and available for submission prior to October 31.

 A visual representation of ICAP data reported on a yearly basis by school districts to the Department.
 ICAP completion is tracked in 8th through 12th grades.
 Users have the ability to filter, sort or download the data displayed.